CharlesB91/engage-fitness/README.md

 ### Resolved Bugs

 - Date and time picker.
 Originally database was set up with data and time in seperate schemas.
 This proveded really diffuculat for the database to query for available appointments.
 Discocvered this query should be inclusive and data and time together.
 Implemented a datatime picker (https://github.com/fawadtariq/materialize-datetimepicker)
 - Datatime Picker format issue.
 When appointment was being booked django was thoughing a formatting error.
 Discovered that datatime picker had to be formatted a certain way.
-Reached out Tutor Support.
+Reached out Tutor Support & Stackoverflow (https://stackoverflow.com/questions/70085722/date-time-field-django-models)
 - Deployment Issue - Site was not rendering when site has been deployed - This was due to a summer note issue.
 Updated requirments txt which resolved this issue.
 - Site was throwing 500 error when rendering.
 This was due to a broken html tag.